 Few are well-known by their first names, but Nadia Comaneci is, as she was such a household name in her time.
 Discovered at just six years old, Comaneci was the first gymnast to achieve a perfect score of 10 within the Olympic games.
 A winner of many gold Olympic medals, her name is still synonymous with the perfect 10.
-She’s also the world record holder of the youngest gymnastics all-around champion, at the age of 14 – a feat in which she will never be matched, as the revised competition rules permit only over-16s to compete.
+She holds the world record as the youngest Olympic gymnastics all-around champion, at the age of 14 – a feat in which she will never be matched, as the revised competition rules permit only over-16s to compete.

-American swimmer, Michael Phelps, is the most decorated Olympian of all time.
-Over the course of three Olympic Games, Phelps amassed an unprecedented 18 gold medals, which is twice the haul of the second-highest record holders in the sport.
-Unsurprisingly, his outstanding success also meant that he was the most successful athlete in each of the three Olympics he competed in.
+American swimmer Michael Phelps is the most decorated Olympian of all time.
+Over the course of three Olympic Games, Phelps amassed an unprecedented 23 gold medals, which is more than twice the haul of the second-highest record holders in the sport.
+Unsurprisingly, his outstanding success also meant he was the most successful athlete in four of the five Olympics he competed in.

-Roger Federer is widely regarded as the greatest men’s tennis player of all time and has continuously been ranked in the top 10 since 2002, apart from 2016–2017 when injury forced him to withdraw from the season.
-The list of records that Federer holds is almost endless, but highlights include winning 20 Grand Slam singles titles, reaching each Grand Slam final at least five times and holding the world no. 1 position for 310 weeks.
+Roger Federer is widely regarded as one of the greatest men’s tennis player of all time, ranked in the top 10 since 2002, apart from 2016–2017 when injury forced him to withdraw from the season.
+The list of records that Federer holds is almost endless, but highlights include winning 20 Grand Slam singles titles, reaching each Grand Slam final at least five times and holding the world no. 1 position for 310 weeks (consecutively for 237 weeks).

 9.58 seconds is the record-breaking time in which Usain Bolt ran the 100 metres at the 2009 World Championships.
 In the 2008 Beijing Olympics, he won the 200 metres and 4x100 metres relay, setting world records in both.
 Four years later at the London Olympics, Bolt won gold in all three once again, setting another world record in the 4x100 metres relay.
 Bolt's unrivalled speed has helped him smash world records that some thought would never be beaten.

 Turning professional in 1982 at just 13 years old, Steffi Graf is one of history’s greatest tennis players.
-She was the second-youngest player to earn an international ranking, and in 1987 became the world’s no. 1 female tennis player, a title she held for 377 weeks over her career.
+She was the second-youngest player to earn an international ranking, and in 1987 became the world’s number one female tennis player, a title she held for 377 weeks over her career.
 Dominating the sport from 1987–1999, Graf won 22 Grand Slams – more than anyone in the sport at the time.
 She is also the only tennis player in history to win the illustrious 'Golden Slam' – winning all four Grand Slams and an Olympic gold medal in the same calendar year.

 Michael Jordan is commonly regarded as basketball's greatest ever player.
 Although the sport is most popular in the United States, Jordan is a household name across the globe.
-In 1999, he was named the greatest athlete of the 20th century by ESPN, and achieved the bulk of his success while playing for the Chicago Bulls.
+In 1999 he was named the greatest athlete of the 20th century by ESPN, achieving the bulk of his success while playing for the Chicago Bulls.
 Jordan is a six-time NBA champion and a five-time NBA Most Valuable Player, with a host of other accolades to his name.